mr-ravin/lambda_psi_neuron_field_experiment/README.md

 ### Command to replicate the complete experiment

-To replicate the complete experiment configuration used for this study, including dataset download and application of the Lambda-Psi field to the output layer of every field-enabled variant, run:
+To reproduce the primary experiment and architectural ablation used in this study:

--  **Case 1**: Lambda-psi is applied on: Hidden Layers and Output Layer.
+-  **Case 1**: Lambda-Psi is applied on: Hidden Layers and Output Layer.
 The results are saved in `./results/lambda_psi_comparison/`.
+This experiment contains: 5 datasets × 10 variants × 5 learning rates × 5 seeds = 1250 runs

 ```bash
 ./run.sh --download-dataset --field-on-output
 ```

-- **Case 2**: Lambda-psi is applied on: Hidden Layers Only.
+- **Case 2**: Lambda-Psi is applied on: Hidden Layers Only.
 The results are saved in `./results/lambda_psi_hidden_only/`.
+This ablation contains:
+5 datasets × 6 field variants × 5 learning rates × 5 seeds = 750 runs

 ```bash
 ./run.sh \